alexcviek/project-1/readme.md

 # project-1

-My fist full stack application - checking the forecast for Aurora Borealis occurence.
+My fist full stack application - checking the forecast for Aurora Borealis occurrence.

 ## How to install: